tim-barnes/bind-docker/README.md

 -[ ] Verify `gonzo` signed requests are flagged as unverified by `piggy` and `kermit` -[ ] Verify `piggy` and `kermit` cannot create a message for `gonzo` using `gonzo`'s cert

+### Tests

+-[ ] Revoked party cannot verify comms with remaining members -[ ] Revoked party comms are flagged as unsigned and not trusted